SecretFoundation/docs/docs/cli/secretcli.md

 Each transaction may either supply fees or gas prices, but not both.

-Validator's have a minimum gas price (multi-denom) configuration and they use this value when when determining if they should include the transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.
+Each validator has a minimum gas price (multi-denom) configuration, and they use this value when determining if they should include the transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.
 Note, your transaction must supply fees that are greater than or equal to **any** of the denominations the validator requires.

 **Note**: With such a mechanism in place, validators may start to prioritize txs by `gasPrice` in the mempool, so providing higher fees or gas prices may yield higher tx priority.